 This feature can only be enabled and disabled on the phone app, by:

-- Launching the Google Home app (you can’t use the Nest app for this, even with Nest Home devices).
+- Open the Google Home App, (you can’t use the Nest app for this, even with Nest Home devices).

 - Ensure you’ve selected the right ‘Home’ device, if applicable.